Understand Assessment in Relevance in Office 365 Advanced eDiscovery

 The higher the number of relevant files in the assessment set, the more accurate the statistics and the effectiveness of the stability algorithm.
 The number of relevant files within the assessment files depends on the richness of the issue.
 Richness is the estimated percent of relevant files in the set relevant to an issue.
 Issues with higher richness will reach a higher number of relevant files more quickly than issues with lower richness.
 Issues with extremely low richness (for example, 2% or less) will require a very large assessment set to reach a significant number of Relevant files.

 The statistics, which are presented in the Track and Decide tabs during training and after Batch calculation, include estimations of recall for different review sets.
 In statistics, estimations that are based on a sample set (in this case, the assessment files) include the margin of error and the confidence level of that error margin.
 For example, estimated recall of 80% might have a margin of error of plus or minus 5% with a confidence level of 95%.
 This means that the estimated recall is actually 75%-85% and this estimation has 95% confidence.
 The larger the assessment set, the margin of error becomes smaller and the statistics are more accurate.

-After the expert reviews an initial assessment set of 500 files, Relevance is able to determine the current margin of error of the recall values.
-Relevance will also set a default margin of error that it recommends to reach to optimize the assessment set.
-Following are some examples:
+After the expert reviews an initial assessment set of 500 files, Relevance can determine the current margin of error of the recall values.
+Relevance will also recommend a default margin of error to reach to optimize the assessment set.
+Here are some examples:

-If the assessment set already yielded a margin of error of plus or minus 10%, Relevance will recommend to move on to training (no additional assessment review is needed).
+If the assessment set already yielded a margin of error of plus or minus 10%, Relevance will recommend moving on to training (no additional assessment review is needed).